Nuclear engineering students benefit from opportunities to join active and diverse student organizations.

 The NE department hosts a student chapter of the American Nuclear Society (ANS) and the Institute of Nuclear Materials Management (INMM).

-Engineering Students Services is the hub for several additional student organizations.
-These include:
+The Engineering Student Success Center is the hub for several additional student organizations.

 - National Society of Black Engineers (NSBE)